ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/techhouse-win-an-iphone-x-and-cover-signed-by-alicecooper.markdown

 is_promoted: false
 has_entry_page: true
 title: "Win an iPhone X with cover exclusively signed by Alice Cooper"
-competition-description: "An amazing iPhone X: the special competition prize for the\
+competition-description: "<p>An amazing iPhone X: the special competition prize for\
-  \ launch of NME AAA, our new Access All Areas Backstage for music lovers.
-Join us\
+  \ the launch of NME AAA, our new Access All Areas Backstage for music lovers.
+Join\
-  \ and get a chance to win the most innovative phone in a generation!
-And get an\
+  \ us and get a chance to win the most innovative phone in a generation!
+And get\
-  \ exclusive cover signed by no one else than the amazing Alice Cooper! <br/> Presented\
+  \ an exclusive cover signed by no one else than the amazing Alice Cooper! <br/>\
-  \ by TechHouse, the cooler, younger, hipper, sibling of Fonehouse Group, bringing\
+  \ Presented by TechHouse, the cooler, younger, hipper, sibling of Fonehouse Group,\
-  \ cutting edge tech, cool gadgets and the latest in fashion to your high street\
+  \ bringing cutting edge tech, cool gadgets and the latest in fashion to your high\
-  \ stores."
+  \ street stores.</p>\n"
 hero-header: "Win an iPhone X with cover exclusively signed by Alice Cooper"
 terms-confirmation: "I agree to the competition <a href=\"../etc/nme-techhouse-terms-and-conditions.pdf\"\
   \ target=\"_blank\">Terms &amp; Conditions</a> and to create an account with NME\